TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 • Those who were wise had the scripture and were filled with the Holy Spirit.

-The story of the Ten Virgins is the description of the Rapture.
+The story of the Ten Virgins is the description of the Rapture just prior to seven years of tribulation that will come upon the earth.
 Five will go out to meet the bridegroom and five will be left behind.
-The wedding Feast lasts seven days/years to coincide with the seven year tribulation.
-(As in Daniel’s 70 weeks where days equal years)

 To fully understand this parable one must understand how God interacts with Jews under the old covenant and Gentiles under the new covenant.
 Under the old covenant it was for Jews only with Gentile exceptions such as Rahab and Ruth.
 Under the new covenant, because the Jews are blinded in part, it ends up being Gentiles with Jewish exceptions.

 Under the old covenant God called the Jews His wife.
 Under the new covenant the Gentiles are called the Bride of Christ.
 Like Jacob, God has two wives.
-A must read is Topic: Jacob’s two wives.
+A must read is Topic: God’s two agendas and Jacob’s two wives.
 Without this understanding nothing else makes sense.

 Rachel is symbolic of the Jewish wife while Leah is symbolic of the Gentile wife.
 Rachel is Jacob’s 1st love but his 2nd wife.
 Leah is Jacob’s 2nd love but his 1st wife.
 Likewise, when the Gentile Bride of Christ is taken in the rapture, the one who was given the Holy Spirit at Pentecost, there will be a seven year wedding feast…As Laban told Jacob – Finish Leah’s wedding “week” and then I will give you this one “Rachel” also.